QBDI/QBDI/docs/source/get_started-pyqbdi.rst

     mylib = ctypes.cdll.LoadLibrary("mylib.so")
     funcPtr = ctypes.cast(mylib.foo, ctypes.c_void_p).value

-To instrument a whole executable, PyQBDIPreload can be used (see :ref:`get_started-pyqbdipreload`).
+Note that if you want to instrument a whole binary, PyQBDIPreload should be preferred (see :ref:`get_started-pyqbdipreload`).

-Virtual Machine initialization
+Initialise the virtual machine
 ------------------------------

-We then need to initialize the Virtual Machine (:class:`VM`) itself.
+First off, we need to initialise the virtual machine (:class:`VM`) itself.
+Calling the :func:`pyqbdi.VM` is needed to craft a new instance.

 .. code:: python